 We make a positive difference in our communities through volunteer work and political activities.
 You are always free to make personal charitable contributions.
-CenturyLink also gives back to our communities by partnering with select non-profit organizations and through special initiatives, such as the United Way and the Clarke M. Williams Foundation.
+Lumen supports the passions of our employees by offering volunteer rewards and charitable donation matching through the Lumen Cares portal and the Lumen Clarke M. Williams Foundation.

 Political contributions made by the Company must be made in accordance with applicable law and Company policies.
 Employees are also encouraged to participate in the political process in a manner consistent with applicable law and Company guidelines.
-Employees may make political contributions in their own names, or through the Political Action Committee.
+Employees may make political contributions in their own names or through the Political Action Committee.
 Personal political contributions should not be made, however, with the expectation that the Company will obtain or retain business as a result of the contribution.
 The Company will not reimburse employees for their personal political activities.

 If you choose to seek or accept a public office, you must obtain approval from your immediate supervisor, Corporate Ethics and Compliance, and the Senior Vice President of Public Policy and Government Relations.
+Please note that this pre-approval requirement does not apply in certain European countries, such as Germany and France.
+If you have questions about requirements specific to the region in which you work, please contact the Integrity Line.
 Your job will never be adversely affected as a result of your personal political views or your choice of political candidates.
 When we engage in personal political activity, we must ensure we do not use the Company's reputation or assets, including time at work, to further our personal political agendas.